llnl/benchpark/docs/generate-multiple-binaries.rst

 Create the experiment description
 Parameters could include: version, scaling, etc.

+In this example, we are only changing the compiler.
+Because all experiment variables will be the same, we only need to generate a single experiment description.
-In this command we are intializing a quicksilver experiment in the quicksilver directory, we are doing weak scaling with openMP, and measuring MPI metrics with Caliper.
+In this command we are intializing a quicksilver experiment in the quicksilver directory.
+We are doing weak scaling with openMP, and measuring MPI metrics with Caliper.

 ``benchpark experiment init --dest=quicksilver  quicksilver caliper=mpi +weak +openmp ~single_node``